 A plastic Library Identification Card (ID) is issued to all individuals affiliated with KIMEP.
+Thus a person enrolled in an executive Master's class or taking classes through the College of Continuing Education may be eligible for an ID card also.
+A patron is allowed only one card, thus, if you are both a student and an employee of KIMEP, you must discuss which card is most appropriate for you.
+External users who have an annual subscription to the library will be issued a laminated paper ID card.

-This card should be carried with you at all times while on campus.
+The ID card should be carried with you at all times while on campus.
 A student must produce this card or the Kazakhstan identification card when requested by faculty, staff or security personnel.
 If the student refuses to provide identification information, they will be immediately escorted off-campus.
 A second failure to provide identification information may result in the arrest for trespassing of the student.
 This card also serves as the library ID card and gives access to the library.
-It may have to be presented upon entering the library as well as when borrowing materials.
-(Students enrolled in KIMEP's various short-term, certificate, or evening programs may also be asked for a security deposit in tenge or an additional official identification document when borrowing library materials.)
+It should be presented when borrowing materials and may be required to enter the library.
+(Students enrolled in KIMEP's various shortterm, certificate, or evening programs may also be asked for a security deposit in tenge or an additional official identification document when borrowing library materials.)
 The ID card is issued free of charge; the replacement fee is 3000 tenge.
-Please report loss of card to the library's main administration office.
+If a card is broken, a replacement may be issued for 500.
+Please report loss or theft of card to the library so that the account can be disabled.
+This ensures that no one else can use your card.
 The library ID card is issued to the person named on it.
 Its use is strictly limited to the bearer and is non-transferable.
 Allowing another person to use the ID card will result in the loss of the bearer's right to it and thus to use the library and library resources.
 The library ID card is the property of KIMEP.
 The card must be surrendered to KIMEP upon termination of the status of the bearer or upon violation of library rules and regulations.

+Upon graduation, students must relinquish their library IDs.
+A fee of 1000 tenge must be paid if the student cannot turn in his card.